rweigel/stats/syllabus.md

 ### MCMC

 * https://twiecki.io/blog/2015/11/10/mcmc-sampling/
-* Data analysis recipes: Using Markov Chain Monte Carlo (2017), Hogg and Foreman-Mackey (available from [arxiv.org](https://arxiv.org/abs/1710.06068) and [iopscience.iop.org](https://iopscience.iop.org/article/10.3847/1538-4365/aab76e)); Provides an overview of the motivation for MCMC sampling, discussions of its use and abuse, and detailed recipies for implementation.
+* Data analysis recipes: Using Markov Chain Monte Carlo (2017), Hogg and Foreman-Mackey (available from [arxiv.org](https://arxiv.org/abs/1710.06068) and [iopscience.iop.org](https://iopscience.iop.org/article/10.3847/1538-4365/aab76e)); Provides an overview of the motivation for MCMC sampling, discussions of its use and abuse, and detailed recipes for implementation.
 * [Ravenzwaaij, Cassey, and Brown, 2018](https://link.springer.com/article/10.3758/s13423-016-1015-8)

 ### Misc